Registrations open in 2024.

-A 50 minute, multiple choice competition testing science knowledge, critical-thinking and problem-solving skills.
+A 50-minute, multiple choice competition testing science knowledge, critical-thinking and problem-solving skills.
 Questions are set in real-life, contemporary contexts, making them relatable (and interesting)!

 Students receive a certificate indicating their performance and schools will receive comprehensive reporting on student results compared to class, school and national averages.
 There are four paper levels which correspond to each year level.

 All high school students in Year 7 – 10 are eligible to sit the Big Science Competition.

 We accept students who attend schools, are homeschooled, or who sit the competition through a tutoring or education academy.
 We do not accept direct student registrations; all interested students should contact their science teacher to discuss taking part.

 Yes, we welcome schools from across the globe.